-- 1. A licence issuer shall lay down the procedure for setting an initial price for issuing a licence to use and for payment under the principles provided for by this Law. - 2.
-In consideration of state and public interests and for issuing a licence to use at the most optimal price, a licence issuer shall set the validity period of the licence to use with or without reference to the application of a licence applicant.
-The licence duration shall be taken into account when setting an initial price of auction. - 3.
-A licence to use may not be issued for an indefinite period.
-Features of a specific object under the licence to use and technological character of its use shall be taken into account when setting the duration of the licence. - 4.
-A licence issuer may extend the duration of a licence to use by consent of the Government of Georgia.
+1. A licence issuer shall establish procedures for setting an initial price for issuing a licence to use and for payment under the principles provided by this Law.

+2. In consideration of state and public interests and for issuing a licence to use at the most optimal price, a licence issuer shall set the validity period of the licence to use with or without reference to the application of a licence applicant.
+The licence duration shall be taken into account when setting a starting price of an auction.

+3. A licence to use may not be issued for an indefinite period.
+The features of a specific object under the licence to use and technological character of its use shall be taken into account when setting the duration of the licence.

+4. A licence issuer may extend the duration of a licence to use by consent of the Government of Georgia.